• Skip to primary navigation

 • Your indent does not need to be very deep.
 We just want to help prevent the liquid from the cobbler filling from spilling over the slides of the cookie.

-• It is important to give your cookies time to cool before serving them.
+• Let them cool: It is important to give your cookies time to cool before serving them.
 The cobbler filling will cause the cookies to be a little weak structurally until they've had a chance to cool.
 If you try to move them right away then you'll risk them breaking under the weight of the filling.

 Berry Cobbler Cookies